Do You Get Paid to Homeschool in Florida? 2026 Parent Guide

 Comparison: PEP vs Traditional Home Education

 Before deciding how to homeschool your child in Florida, it’s important to understand the difference between PEP-funded homeschooling and traditional home education.
 Both give you control over your child’s learning, but they come with very different legal steps, responsibilities, and access to services.
+The table below highlights what changes depending on the path you choose:

-The School House Anywhere (TSHA)Â works with both models.
-Families using PEP can include American Emergent Curriculum (AEC)Â in their Student Learning Plan, while homeschoolers can use it freely.
+The School House Anywhere (TSHA) works with both models.
+Families using PEP can include American Emergent Curriculum (AEC) in their Student Learning Plan, while homeschoolers can use it freely.
 TSHA offers a practical curriculum and support system that fits either path without extra admin work.

 Final Thoughts